CCCSBuffet/pk_1810_practice/README.md

 ![walkies](./walkies.gif)

-The inter character delay in this one must be slower - I used 100 milliseconds.
+The inter-character delay in this one must be slower - I used 100 milliseconds.

 ### Source code